The Best Supplements to Take on a Keto Diet

 Here are the best supplements to take on a keto diet:

 1. Magnesium: Magnesium is an extremely important mineral.
 It’s involved in hundreds of chemical reactions in your body and helps you maintain good health, but many people don’t get enough3.
 On a ketogenic diet, it may be even more difficult to meet your magnesium needs, as many magnesium-rich foods like beans and fruits are also high in carbs.
-This is why we recommend supplementing with NATURELO's Magnesium supplement to hit your daily amount.
+You may need a Magnesium supplement to hit your daily target.

 2. MCT Oil: Medium-chain triglycerides, or MCTs, are a popular supplement among keto dieters.
 MCTs are broken down by your liver and quickly enter your bloodstream where they can be used as a fuel source for your brain and muscles.
 Supplementing with MCT oil can help keto dieters since it can quickly up your fat intake, which increases ketone levels and helps you stay in ketosis4.

 3. Omega-3 Fatty Acids: Including more omega-3 fatty acids in your diet can provide numerous health benefits.
 According to various studies, they reduce inflammation, reduce blood triglycerides, and can even lower your risk of dementia5.
 NATURELO's Omega-3 supplement can be particularly beneficial for people on ketogenic diets, as they can help maintain a healthy omega-3 to omega-6 ratio when following a high-fat diet.